Chicago's Mexican Independence Day celebrations shadowed by Trump’s threats for the city

 An air of uncertainty

-Fabio Fernandez, 39, owner of 3W We Will Win, an art and T-shirt company with a residency at a Pilsen streetwear shop, called it “troubling” and “disheartening” that potential federal intervention was impacting Mexican Independence Day celebrations.
+Fabio Fernandez, 39, owner of an art and T-shirt company with a residency at a Pilsen streetwear shop, called it “troubling” and “disheartening” that potential federal intervention was impacting Mexican Independence Day celebrations.

-“We shouldn’t fear or feel like we can’t walk the same streets that we usually roam,” he said, adding that there was a mood of anxiety and uncertainty in Pilsen.

-This anxiety has translated to lower sales and reduced foot traffic for local businesses like his, Fernandez said.
+He said there's a mood of anxiety in the neighborhood, which has translated to lower sales and reduced foot traffic for local businesses like his, Fernandez said.

 “The small businesses here can feel it, and other business owners will say the same thing,” he said.